Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ![Test result](assets/images/test_result.png)

-* I attempted to test models.py but didn't have a great understanding of what to test for so decided to continue with manual testing for the rest of my app.
+* I attempted to test models.py but didn't have a great understanding of what to test for so decided to continue with manual testing for the rest of my application in order to verify quality and usability from the user's perspective.

 #### Django Coverage report
 ![Coverage report](assets/images/coverage_report.png)